gojnimer/pokemon-angular/README.md

-# NotesConversor
+# Pokemon-Angular

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 11.1.0-next.0.

 ## Development server

+Run `npm install` to install all project dependency.

+## Development server

+Run `npm run dev` for a dev server.
+Navigate to `http://localhost:4200/`.
+The app will automatically reload if you change any of the source files.

+## Dual Window CMD Development server

-Run `ng serve` for a dev server.
+Run `npm run dev-cmd` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

 ## Code scaffolding